lalitha1007/pipeline_ml_builder/README.md

 This is an assignment/demonstration project.
 Suggestions and improvements are welcome!

 ## 📧 Developer
-Made with 🎯 by Lalitha K
+Made with 🎯 by Lalitha

 For issues or questions, please refer to the troubleshooting section above.

-## 👨‍💻 Developer
-Made with 🎯 by Lalitha